EBI-Metagenomics/mgnify-biata-2020/docs/source/mag.rst

 are, it will determine the level of **completeness**, **contamination** and **strain heterogeneity** of the predicted genome.

-|A picture containing drawing, light Description automatically
-generated|\ Before we start, we need to configure checkM.
+|image3|\ Before we start, we need to configure checkM.

     mkdir checkm_data